RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/domain_boundaries.md

 When I encounter the word "guild" in that context, and then "mystery," the associations that arise are not positive ones.
-These are, _precisely_, the original "masonic societies"--mason's communities--which guarded, kept secret, and restricted the use of technologies required by midieval lifeways, for the benefit of members of the community against the wider world.
-With our historical perspective we tend to understand these restraints on _who_ may do _which things_ as basically corrupt, unfair, and oppressive[^3].
+These are, _precisely_, the original "masonic societies"--mason's communities--which guarded, kept secret, and restricted the use of technologies required by medieval lifeways, for the benefit of members of the community against the wider world.
+With our historical perspective we tend to understand these restraints on _who may do which crafts_ as basically corrupt, unfair, and oppressive[^3].

-Now, the comparison between software domains and midieval mysteries only goes so far.
-I feel in significantly less danger of being chiseled to death by an aggrieved React developer for doing UI development without their approval than I would if I was trying to do masonry work on a castle site without belonging to the local guild.
+Now, the comparison between software domains and medieval mysteries only goes so far.
+I feel in significantly less danger of being chiseled to death by an aggrieved React developer, for doing UI development without their approval, than I would if I was trying to do masonry work on a castle site without belonging to the local guild.
 On the other hand, to ask "why" too loudly and too often in response to decisions made on the basis of factional or prestige politics is still a fireable offense in most software settings, making obedience to these norms a de-facto requirement for employment.